|.||Kisco Home : An IT Retrospective - 50 Years in the Business||.|

 the apparent problem that I'm working with.

-Looking at the IT industry today from this forty-year perspective, I see things that some people may miss.
+Looking at the IT industry today from this fifty-year perspective, I see things that some people may miss.
 For starters, it seems in this business "what goes around, comes around."
 Over the years, I've seen the pendulum swing back and forth on centralized processing versus decentralized processing.
 There will be a big push come along to centralize and control processing followed not long by another strong push to decentralize.
 Other hot issues regularly come along that fall into this category.

 Another observation I have is that "programming is programming."
 I've learned and implemented in a lot of different languages.
 In each case, the result was normally a successful project implementation and the choice of programming language often ended up being fairly unimportant.
 The problems associated with creating and maintaining programs are much the same no matter the programming environment that you choose to implement.